"Why is Weldor's Workshop the right choice for me?"

 MIG Fundamentals of Welding

-This course is designed for everyone.
-We cover basic tech as well as the science of welding (12 total hours).
+This week is designed for everyone.
+We cover basic tech as well as the science of welding.

 Subjects include: